4nd2in/edu/pages/TCP.md

 			- This is a mechanism that will reset the #[[CWND]] size of a connection after it has been idle for a defined period of time.
 This is due to the fact that the condition of the underlying network might have changed while the connection has been idle.
 			- This mechanism is a "safe" default.
 However, disabling this can gain performance on long-lived #HTTP connections.
 		- ### Congestion Avoidance
-			- TCP is specifically designed to use packet loss as a feedback mechanism to help regulate its performance.
 			- Slow-start initializes the connection with a conservative window and, for every roundtrip, doubles the amount of data in flight until it exceeds the receiver’s flow-control window, a system-configured congestion threshold (ssthresh) window, or until a packet is lost, at which point the congestion avoidance algorithm takes over.
+			- Once the congestion window is reset, congestion avoidance specifies its own algorithms for how to grow the window to minimize further loss.
+At a certain point, another packet loss event will occur, and the process will repeat once over. #CCA
 			-
 		- ### Fast retransmit
 		- ### Fast recovery